David Livingston

 David Livingston is an American television producer and director.
 He is mostly known for his involvement in the writing and production of the various modern Star Trek franchises.

 Livingston also has production credits on several episodes of Seven Days and Threshold as well as a 2002 television remake of Carrie.

 Career

 Star Trek

 Livingston began his work with Star Trek as a unit production manager on Next Generation in 1988 before moving up the ranks to become a supervising producer in 1992 for Next Generation and the subsequent Trek series.
 He served as a supervising producer on Star Trek: The Next Generation, Star Trek: Deep Space Nine and Star Trek: Voyager.
 He has directorial credits on two Next Generation episodes, 17 Deep Space Nine episodes, 28 Voyager episodes and 14 Enterprise episodes, for a total of 62 episodes.
 He also has writing credits on the Star Trek: Deep Space Nine first-season episode "The Nagus".
-Actor Connor Trinneer, who was cast in Star Trek: Enterprise, said director David Livingston was very thorough, and focused on "capturing a moment" about shooting the television episode "Shuttlepod One".

 In 1994, Livingston was nominated, along with the rest of the series' production staff, for an Emmy for Outstanding Drama Series for Next Generation.